Deploy Semarchy xDM in Snowflake

 No

-The peak throughput (MiB/s) supported for the repository storage (default: 125).
+The peak throughput (in MiB/s) supported for the repository storage (default: 125).
 For more information, see the official Snowflake documentation.

 Once executed, this procedure provisions and starts the xDM application within your Snowflake environment.